-There's lots of safety kit, and a five-star Euro NCAP rating, but it's tough to judge reliability of the latest 3008
+The Peugeot 3008 offers lots of safety kit and a five-star Euro NCAP rating, while customers praise its reliability

 Where the car has proved itself, however, it with its safety rating.
 The 3008 features a host of safety equipment and driver aids, including automatic emergency braking, as standard.
 Extra kit includes blind spot detection, lane keep assist, driver attention alert and adaptive cruise control.
 And, the end result was that Euro NCAP awarded the car five stars after crash-testing it in 2016.

 In the adult occupant section, the car scored 86%, with researchers complimenting the car on its protection for different-sized front-seat passengers, as well as getting maximum points in the side impact test.
 For child occupants, the 3008 scored 85%.
 Euro NCAP noted that head protection for children was good, and there’s clear indication about the status of the airbag to allow baby seats to be fitted.

 The Peugeot 3008 gets a two-year unlimited mileage warranty from the factory, plus an extra year from the dealer, adding up to a total of three years.
 That matches the industry standard, which is mainly only beaten by Kia’s seven-year and Toyota and Hyundai’s five-year warranties.

 Peugeot offers fixed-price servicing packages to help spread the cost of scheduled maintenance.